MikeMcQuaid/strap/README.md

 ## Out of Scope Features
 - Enabling any network services by default (instead enable them when needed)
-- Installing Homebrew formulae by default for everyone in an organisation (install them with `Brewfile`s in project repositories instead of mandating formulae for the whole organisation)
 - Opting-out of any macOS updates (Apple's security updates and macOS updates are there for a reason)
 - Disabling security features (these are a minimal set of best practises)
 - Add phone number to security screen message (want to avoid prompting users for information on installation)